-For 2018 Ms. Lipcaman's incentive compensation was comprised of one element equal to 0.1% of adjusted net earnings and other elements expressed as a percentage of base salary, measured against performance goals.
+For 2019 Ms. Lipcaman's incentive compensation was comprised of one element equal to 0.15% of adjusted net earnings and other elements expressed as a percentage of base salary, measured against performance goals.
 These other elements were structured as follows:

-RELATIVE ACHIEVEMENT (AS A

-ACHIEVEMENT VS. PERCENTAGE OF BASE

-CATEGORY TARGET (1) MAXIMUM BUDGET/EXPECTATION SALARY)
+CATEGORY TARGET (1) MAXIMUM RELATIVE ACHIEVEMENT VS. BUDGET/EXPECTATION ACHIEVEMENT (AS A PERCENTAGE OF BASE SALARY)

-Free cash (2) 12.5% 12.5% >100% 12.5%
+Free cash (2) 12.5% 12.5% 77% 3.1%

 Fixed costs (2) 7.5% 7.5% >100% 7.5%

-Personal objectives (3) 10.0% 10.0% 92% 9.2%
+Personal objectives (3) 10.0% 10.0% 90% 9.0%

-Total 30.0% 30.0% 29.2%
+Total 30.0% 30.0% 19.6%

-- (1) The percentage at "Target" in this table represents the bonus payable at achievement of 100% of budget / expectation. - (2) To the extent actual was less than the budget, the determination of an appropriate partial bonus percentage would be made by the Compensation Committee in consultation with the CEO. - (3) Ms. Lipcaman's individual performance goals for 2018 (with related bonus opportunity as a percentage of base salary in parentheses) included: implementing changes required by the US Tax Cuts and Jobs Act (3.0%); developing a strategy to refinance certain debt instruments (3.0%); overseeing the implementation of the General Data Protection Regulation (1.0%); developing a roadmap for certain finance-related IT projects (1.0%); and serving as executive sponsor of a finance-related IT project (2.0%).
+(1) The percentage at "Target" in this table represents the bonus payable at achievement of 100% of budget / expectation.

+(2) To the extent actual was less than the budget, the determination of an appropriate partial bonus percentage would be made by the Compensation Committee in consultation with the CEO.

+(3) Ms. Lipcaman's individual performance goals for 2019 (with related bonus opportunity as a percentage of base salary in parentheses) included: amending the revolving credit facility (3.0%); realigning the structure of certain departments within the finance organization (2.0%); implementing a strategy to refinance certain debt instruments (1.0%); overseeing an in-depth review of certain insurance coverages (1.0%); overseeing the implementation of certain finance-related training courses (1.0%); serving as executive sponsor of a finance-related IT project (1.0%); and realigning a five-year plan for certain finance-related IT projects (1.0%).
 The achievement of these goals was evaluated and measured in the aggregate.